-Obesity is a major determinant of premature adult mortality in many populations, and is likely to become so in many others by 2050 if trends continue.
-WHO estimates that in 2022, $2 \cdot 5$ billion adults had overweight (ie, BMI 25 to <30 kg/m), of whom 890 million had obesity (ie, BMI >30 kg/m).
-At the same time, underweight and dietary inadequacy remain important in South Asia and parts of Africa.

-To examine the relationship between overweight, obesity, and all-cause mortality, the Global BMI Mortality Collaboration conducted a meta-analysis of 239 prospective studies that had individual participant data for 10.6 million people across four continents.
-To reduce the possibility of confounding and reverse causality, they restricted the analysis to the 4 million never-smokers without chronic diseases at recruitment.
-In this group, each 5 kg/m increase in BMI above 25 kg/m was associated with 31% higher all-cause mortality and 42% higher cardiovascular mortality.
-Obesity was associated with higher risks in men than in women: the excess risk of premature death was about three times higher for men with obesity than for women with obesity.243 Nevertheless, in nearly all countries and at nearly all ages, the prevalence of obesity is higher in women than in men.243
+Obesity is a major determinant of premature adult mortality in many populations, and is likely to become so in many others by 2050 if trends continue.240 WHO 50 robust, evidence that excise taxes reduce consumption of estimates that in 2022, 2.5 billion people had overweight (ie, BMI 25 to <30 kg/m2), of whom 809 million had obesity (ie, BMI >30 kg/m2).241 At the same time, underweight and dietary inadequacy remain important in South Asia and parts of Africa.242 studies that had individual participant data for 10.6 million people across four continents.243 To reduce the possibility of confounding and reverse causality, they 5 restricted the analysis to the 4 million never-smokers without chronic diseases at recruitment.
+In this group, each 5 kg/m2 increase in BMI above 25 kg/m2 was associated with 31% higher all-cause mortality and 42% higher cardiovascular mortality.
+Obesity was associated premature death was about three times higher for men with obesity than for women with obesity.243 Nevertheless, in nearly all countries and at nearly all ages, the prevalence of obesity is higher in women than in men.243